advertisement

 Nicole Bell Named New Head of YouTube Canada

-After working a decade with the platform, Bell will now oversee YouTube Canada’s content, creator and viewer initiatives, while leading national business operations.
+After working for a decade with the platform, Bell will now oversee YouTube Canada’s content, creator and viewer initiatives, while leading national business operations.

 Nicole Bell